nikitavoloboev/data/life/death.md

 > [Your parents miss you and wish you'd call.
 Later you'll miss them and wish you could.](https://twitter.com/paulg/status/1106946093701455872)

-Spend more time with your close ones.
+Spend more time with ones you care about.
+Be [aware of your ego](../consciousness/ego.md) and be a [kind and loving person](../environment/veganism.md).

 ## Notes